networkoptix/nx_open/vms/server/nx_analytics_sdk/analytics_sdk/readme.md

 Server to be stored in its database and visualized in the Client.

-From the developers' point of view, an Analytics Plugin is a dynamic library (`.dll` on Windows, `.so` on Linux) which exports a single `extern "C"` function referred to as the Entry Function.
+From the developers' point of view, an Analytics Plugin is a dynamic library (`.dll` on Windows, `.so` on Linux) which exports a single `extern "C"` entry point function.
 Such function is a factory for objects inherited from a dedicated SDK abstract class (in other words, implementing a dedicated interface) `class nx::sdk::Analytics::IPlugin` (`src/nx/sdk/analytics/i_plugin.h`), derived from `class nx::sdk::IPlugin` (`src/nx/sdk/i_plugin.h`).
-This base interface also defines the name and the prototype of the Entry Function.
+This base interface also defines the name and the prototype of the entry point function.

 To make it possible to develop plugins using a different C++ compiler (e.g. with an incompatible ABI) rather than the one used to compile Nx Witness VMS, or potentially in languages other than